Getaround Review 2022 (Is Getaround Legit?)

-Connect is installed on your car so renters can unlock it using the Getaround app so owners and renters don’t have to meet in person to exchange keys.
+Connect is installed on your car so renters can unlock it using the Getaround app, and this means owners and renters don’t have to meet in person to exchange keys.
 The device basically disables the car’s starter when it’s not being used by a verified renter or the owner.

 Car owners pay a $99 installation fee to have Connect installed, and there’s an additional $20/month subscription fee you have to pay that covers data network access.
-There’s a 90-day free trial, so you don’t pay any of these fees until the end of the trial period.
+Getaround offers a 90-day free trial, so you don’t pay any of these fees until the end of the trial period.

 Your car needs to meet certain vehicle eligibility requirements before you can list your car on Getaround, including:

 - Be well maintained — owners are expected to keep up with the manufacturer's maintenance schedule and may need to submit proof of it

 - Fewer than 200,000 miles — if your car hits this mark while you’ve listed it on Getaround you will need to immediately pull your listing and contact Getaround